Fior Liza Camilo

-Car modifications are not exclusive to boy racers or petrolheads — as well as turbocharged engines and spoilers, insurers take more modest vehicle modifications into consideration when arranging your cover — anything from alloy wheels to safety features such as parking sensors.
+Car modifications are not exclusive to boy racers or petrolheads.
+As well as turbocharged engines and spoilers, insurers take more modest vehicle modifications into consideration when arranging your cover — anything from alloy wheels to safety features such as parking sensors.

 Car modifications can be performance-based or purely cosmetic, but insurers will want to know about any changes made to the vehicle.

 Not all insurers will take this into account, so when you’re comparing online it’s best to select these as modifications.
 If you’ve got an existing policy and you’re concerned that you haven’t declared everything, just give your insurer a call and ask whether they take these types of modification into account.

 If you make any alterations to your car during the course of your insurance policy, you should declare this to your insurer immediately.
 Don’t wait for your renewal notice as you may not be covered in the meantime.

 Other modifications will make your car more attractive to thieves or could increase the value of your car, and your insurer may increase your premium to reflect this added risk.

-Safety features such as trackers and parking sensors could save you money — but be aware that the insurer will also take the equipment's replacement cost into account, meaning your premium could actually go up or down.
+Safety features such as immobilisers, trackers and parking sensors could save you money — but be aware that the insurer will also take the equipment's replacement cost into account, meaning your premium could actually go up, not down.